 Estate planning serves many functions, including helping your loved ones receive the funds you wish in the way you want to give them.
-It also protects your estate from unnecessary taxes.
-An irrevocable gift trust, or IGT, is an excellent tool that provides flexibility in passing on your wealth while simultaneously shielding your beneficiaries from paying too many taxes.
+It also protects your estate from gift and estate taxes.
+An irrevocable gift trust, or IGT, is an excellent tool that provides flexibility in passing on your wealth to future generations while simultaneously shielding your beneficiaries from paying too many taxes.
 You may even be able to access trust funds during your lifetime if your trust is set up properly.

 Please reach out to our talented legal team for help understanding whether an IGT is suitable for you.
 We can look at your unique situation and help you determine whether you should create an IGT for the most benefits in leaving behind your legacy.
 Reach out to us right away for a free consultation at (516)-928-6594.